Fenwick17/afenwick.com/content/blog/2021/responsive-accessible-table/index.md

   }
 }
 ```
-Now we need to get our mobile version remotely resembling a list.
+Now we need to get our mobile version to resemble a list.
 To do that, we add `flex` to our `<td>` (this will make more sense later on).
-I like to add a `border-bottom` to the last `<td>`, this is entirely optional, I think it breaks things up a bit nicer.
+I like to add a `border-bottom` to the `<tr>`.
+I think it breaks things up a bit, but is entirely optional.
 And then back to the default `table-cell` on a desktop.

 ```css
 tbody tr td {